Lorenzo-Nocivelli/AutoMatch/README.md

 # AutoMatch
 A Python program that uses SQLite and Tkinter to search for the user's "ideal" car based on certain parameters.
 Aimed at automotive enthusiasts.

-This program was used as an IB HL CS IA submission, which also doubled as a passion project.
+Please note: This program was used as an IB HL CS IA submission, which also doubled as a passion project.
+This is also reflected in the Python file's comments.

 ## Install